False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Approximate conditional likelihoods for multiple testing

-In \cite{chi_2011}, under the HMM model, $\pr(\eta_j\gv\bm X)$ was approximated by second order Taylor series in signal strength.
-In this paper, the approach is extended to hypotheses with unknown dependence structure.
 Let $(H_t)_{t\in T}$ be a set of hypotheses indexed by a finite set $T$, which can be as simple as $\{1, \ldots, m\}$, or endowed with certain topology to incorporate, say spatial, relationships between the hypotheses.
+The ``signal'' is a set of Bernoulli random variables indexed by $T$, henceforth denoted by $\bm\eta = (\eta_t,\in T)$.
 For each $t\in T$, let $\eta_t = 0$ if $H_t$ is true and 1 otherwise.
+The values of $\eta_t$, however, are unobservable, and the task is to determine which $H_t$ are false, or equivalently, which $\eta_t$ are equal to 1.
+In contrast to \cite{suncai_2009,chi_2011}, no dependence structure of $\bm\eta$ is assumed.

+On the other hand, let $\bm X$ denote a vector of observations.
 In the most general setting, $\bm X$ can be of any type.
 We assume that conditional on $\bm\eta$, $\bm X$ has a probability density of the form

+where the function $q$ is assumed to be known.
 The parameter $\rx>0$ in \eqref{signal-density} will be referred to as ``signal strength''.
 Observe that as $\rx=0$, $\bm X$ is independent of $\bm\eta$, and hence contains no information about the hypotheses.

-In Section \ref{sec:usage}, we approximate $\pr(\eta_t=1\gv\bm X)$ using second order Taylor series in $\rx$.
-The method, however, can attain higher order Taylor series as well.
-The approximation is valid when signal strength is low, precisely when the power of multiple testing suffers the most.
-When the effect of the hypotheses on the data is ``localized'', i.e., $\bm X = (X_t)_{t\in T}$ with $X_t$ being independent conditionally on $\bm\eta$, the approximation takes a simpler form.
-It only needs as inputs the first three moments of $\bm\eta$ and the distribution of $X_t$ conditional on $\eta_t$ for individual $t$, as opposed to information on how the whole $\bm X$ depends on $\bm\eta$.
-We will argue that in many settings of signal processing, both the moments of $\bm\eta$ and the local dependence may be inferred with reasonable precision.
-Results of simulations and computations for the approximated conditional likelihoods are presented in Section \ref{sec:numerical}.
+Under the setting, for each $t\in T$, the conditional likelihood of $H_t$ being true given the data $\bm X$ is $\pr(\eta_t=1\gv \bm X)$.
+Thus, making decisions on the nulls is equivalent to recovering $\bm\eta$ from the data $\bm X$.

 \medbreak {\it Notation.} We will treat each $(x_t)_{t\in T}$ as a column vector.
-Thus, for $\bm u = (u_t)_{t\in T}$ and $\bm v=(v_t)_{t\in T}$, $\bm u\tp\bm v=\sum_{t\in T} u_t v_t$.
-If $p$ is a function on $\Reals$, then $p(\bm x)$ is a shorthand for $(p(x_t))_{t\in T}$. $(M_{st})_{s,t\in T}$ denotes a matrix with rows indexed by $s$ and columns indexed by $t$.
+Thus, for $\bm u = (u_t)_{t\in T}$ and $\bm v = (v_t)_{t\in T}$, $\bm u\tp \bm v= \sum_{t\in T} u_t v_t$.
+If $p$ is a function on $\RR$, then $p(\bm x)$ is a shorthand for $(p(x_t))_{t\in T}$. $(M_{st})_{s,t\in T}$ denotes a matrix with rows indexed by $s$ and columns indexed by $t$.
 Finally, $\diag(\bm x)$ denotes the diagonal matrix $(M_{st})_{s,t\in T}$ with $M_{t t}=x_t$ and $M_{s t}=0$ for $s\ne t$.